dancancro/great-big-example-application/README.md

 "Software development has _always_ been taught using lots of inconsistent simple examples".

-"Every real app is different" (so teaching with none of them is better than with any?)
+"Every real app is different" (so teaching with none of them is better than with any?).

-"Big (real) artifacts of the craft are too complex and overwhelming for students of web development" (but not for students of every other line of work under the sun?)
+"Big (real) artifacts of the craft are too complex and overwhelming for students of web development" (but not for students of every other line of work under the sun?).

 "Approaches are a matter of personal preference and shouldn't be imposed" (on beginners who just want to make something that totally works, don't want to waste time learning an approach that the pros don't use, and don't have any preferences yet).

-"If _all_ you want to do is be a code monkey then sure, study real examples, but _real_ computer scientists are above that and only engage in abstract thought (and exposure to real world code in its entirety is somehow a detriment to learning abstract concepts?)"
+"If _all_ you want to do is be a code monkey then sure, study real examples, but _real_ computer scientists are above that and only engage in abstract thought of conceptual, unreal demos" (and exposure to code used to conduct real business is somehow a detriment to learning abstract concepts?).

-"Demo/blog creators don't have time to provide the material of lessons in the context of a finished product (like what they have readily at hand because they do this every day for a living)
+"Demo/blog creators don't have time to provide the material of lessons in the context of a finished product" (like what they have readily at hand because they do this every day for a living).

 "Bloated!!"

-There's a strange resistance to using big examples as the _primary_ instrument of web development education or even at all.
+There's a strange resistance to using big, commercial-grade examples as the _primary_ instrument of web development education or even at all.
 Would you teach automotive engineering using go-karts?
 Home construction using just windows?
 I don't understand the resistance, not even a little.
-The case seems pretty plain to me but for clarity, here are some reasons why I think web development should be taught using big examples:
+The case seems pretty plain to me but for to settle the matter, here are some reasons why I think web development should be taught using big examples:

     1. Real code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.